lattejed/learnyouatezos.com/pages/chapter_01450.md

 If you don't already have one, go here [https://azure.microsoft.com/en-us/free](https://azure.microsoft.com/en-us/free) to get a new Azure account.

-You'll likely have to go through a privacy-violating ID verificaiton with a phone number *and* credit card, but given that you'll be supplying them with billing information anyway, it's a moot point.
+You'll likely have to go through a privacy-violating ID verification with a phone number *and* credit card, but given that you'll be supplying them with billing information anyway, it's a moot point.

-[TODO: Add 2FA setup]
+It is *strongly recommended* that you set up two-factor authentication (2FA) for the Microsoft account you use to access Azure.
+Someone gaining acess to you Azure account could change your security settings and allow access to your signer from a rogue computer.
+More info [here](https://support.microsoft.com/en-us/help/12408/microsoft-account-how-to-use-two-step-verification).

 ###Install Azure CLI

 It's recommended that you install the CLI on your local machine or on a local VM.
 It is *not recommended* to install the cli on the remote signer you'll provision nor your baker's VM.
-We'll be authenticating the CLI and having those credentails on a remote machine can be a security issue.
+We'll be authenticating the CLI and having those credentials on a remote machine can be a security issue.

 <note>
-VMs on a compromised machine *do not* protect you against keyloggers and other forms of malicious monitoring, though they offer some protection in the other direction (e.g., it's safter to browse malicious websites on a VM).
+Running a VM on your local computer *do not* protect you against key loggers and other forms of malicious monitoring.
 If you are unsure of your local computer's security, you should at least do a clean install of your OS before continuing.
 </note>